reekystive/hp-omen-15-hackintosh/README.md

     - Will stuck at `Will be calling reboot(2) with flags: 0x0` with the fan spins fast.
 - Sleep
     - After the black screen, the fan spins fast, cannot sleep and cannot wake up.
-- WiFi
-    - You can use [itlwm](https://github.com/OpenIntelWireless/itlwm), It works but unstable.
 - Bluetooth
 - NVRAM
     - You cannot store some information such as brightness.